Telephone Number Spoofing: Personal Injury Telephone Scams To Look Out For

 The difficulty comes in the extent to which you can report.

 For example, you might say the caller was from a certain number and said they worked for a certain business, but when you called that business they informed you that they had no involvement or had a different contact number.

 If spoofing occurred – you would also need to be clear if you contacted the business on the number showing on your phone and describe the feedback you received.

 If you discover that a Claims Management Company (CMC) or a solicitor’s practice are themselves cold calling you or acting suspiciously, you can complain to the regulator of that business.

-Usually, in the footer of the businesses website you will find the regulator details.
+Usually, in the footer of the website of the respective business you will find the regulator details.